Warning: Last items in stock!

 Availability date: 18/11/2015

 First produced in the early Sixties, Acrylic Paint is still considered to be the new painting medium.
-Introduced in 1987, Daler- Rowney’s System 3 Acrylic Paints offer an excellent painting experience at an affordable price, and are available in Original and Heavy Body forms.
+Introduced in 1987, Daler- Rowney’s System 3 Acrylic Paints offer an excellent painting experience at an affordable price, and are available in standard System 3 and Heavy Body forms.